About this site

 Alameda Sangha Sundays, 7 – 8:30 pm

 Methodist Church, 2311 Buena Vista Ave. (at Park Street).
-The sole teacher in 2009, I now rotate with two other dharma teachers.
-See Alameda Sangha website for more details.
+Two other teachers and I alternate dates leading this welcoming sangha.
+For more details, see the Alameda Sangha website .
 I’ll be teaching following dates: